ultraviolet-jordan/habbokt/README.md

 # habbokt
-A Habbo Hotel Private Server Written in Kotlin.
+A v31 Habbo Hotel Private Server Written in Kotlin.

-# Dependencies

-- Gradle 7.6
-- Kotlin 1.7.10
-- Java SDK 18

 # Autoreloading/Continuous Development
 _Since Auto-reload detects changes in output files, you need to rebuild a project.
 You can do this manually in IntelliJ IDEA or enable continuous build execution in Gradle using the -t command-line option._